abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 @Configuration
 public class CustomConfiguration {

-    @Bean("originalClass")  // same name as the original class (necessary for overriding)
+    @Bean("originalClass")  // same name as the original class (bean overriding)
-    @Primary        // optionally we can mark it as primary public OriginalClass customClass() {
+    @Primary        // alternatively we can mark it as primary (better way; bean selection) public OriginalClass customClass() {
         return new CustomClass();
     }